IBM/universal-connectors/filter-plugin/logstash-filter-couchbasedb-guardium/README.md

 	4. Type a name in the Connector name field.
 	5. Update the input section to add the details from filter-test-beats.conf file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
 On the Logstash server, ensure that the port that you want to use is free.
 This port should should be ***REMOVED***me as the port number defined in the filebeat.yml file.
 	6. Update the filter section to add the details from filter-test-beats.conf file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
-	Note: "type" field should match in input and filter configuration section.
-This field should be unique for every individual connector added.
 	7. Click Save.
 Guardium validates the new connector, and enables the univer***REMOVED***l connector if it was di***REMOVED***bled.
 After it is validated, the connector appears in the Configure Univer***REMOVED***l Connector page.